Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 	ps -fu $USER | grep [S]tartStandby	# if you started under $USER. $USER must be in mqm group

-# Upon Start, StartStandby.bash will:
+# What does this daemon do?

 1. Put the Multi Instance Failed over QMgr(s) with Status - "RUNNING ELSEWHERE" to STANDY MODE